How to Start a Solar Business – Your Complete Guide

 Blog Main

-Likewise, solar installers are among the fastest growing professions in the United States.
-The trade is projected to enjoy a 52 percent 2019-2029 growth rate and a median income of $44,890 per year, offering a promising prospect for contractors looking to cut their teeth in this exciting sector.
+This data represents a promising prospect for contractors looking to cut their teeth in this exciting business.
 If you’re wondering what it takes to start your own solar business, this post is for you.

-There’s more to solar installation than slapping up panels: there’s general contracting, roofing, metal fabrication, sales, repair and maintenance, consultation, landscape design, and so much more.
-Find a niche in your market that isn’t saturated, play to your skills, and set yourself apart as the industry expert in your particular field.
+Of course, there’s much more to solar installation than slapping up panels: there’s general contracting, roofing, metal fabrication, sales, repair and maintenance, consultation, landscape design, and so much more.

 Becoming an expert means more than knowing your product.
 It requires having your finger on the pulse of the various rebates and incentives available, an important differentiator for companies looking to get ahead of the pack.
-Businesses that do the research to save their customers time and money get the contracts.
+Businesses that do the research to save their customers time and money have a leg up when it comes to getting the contracts.

 Solar sales